Chinese: 苍附导痰丸

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Cang Fu Dao Tan Wan is used by TCM practitioners to fight patterns like Damp-Phlegm in the Uterus, Phlegm or Phlegm in the Uterus.
-From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as low breast milk supply, scanty menstruation or absence of menstruation for instance.
+In this case Cang Fu Dao Tan Wan is used by TCM practitioners to fight patterns like Damp-Phlegm in the Uterus or Phlegm.
+From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as scanty menstruation, absence of menstruation or low breast milk supply for instance.

 On this page, after a detailed description of each of the eight ingredients in Cang Fu Dao Tan Wan, we review the patterns and conditions that Cang Fu Dao Tan Wan helps treat.